cwoods2001/MSci_Project/README.md

 Citation

 If you use any part of this repository, please cite:
-C. Woods, E. B. T. Campbell, L. Dillon, C. Creevey  (2025).
+C.S.
+Woods, E.B.T.
+Campbell, L. Dillon, C.J.
+Creevey  (2025).
 Investigating Mobile Genetic Elements as Vectors for Antimicrobial Resistance in Klebsiella pneumoniae Using Machine Learning Techniques.
 MSci Dissertation – Queen’s University Belfast